 Ask Freedom Mortgage if you qualify for an FHA loan

-Freedom Mortgage was the #1 FHA lender1 in the United States in 2021.
-To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or calling 877-220-5533.
+Freedom Mortgage is a top FHA lender in the United States.* To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or calling 877-220-5533.